 Treatment and prognosis

-First line therapy is surgical resection with radiotherapy (external beam or brachytherapy) often added both for complete and incomplete resections (see Simpson grade).
+First line therapy is surgical resection, with radiotherapy (external beam or brachytherapy) often added both to complete and incomplete resections (see Simpson grade).
 Radiation has been shown to improve local control and prolongs overall survival 6.

 No effective chemotherapeutic agents have been identified 5.